Office of Procurement, Acquisition and Logistics (OPAL)

 It is important that your firm consider whether you have the ability to effectively pursue a Schedule contract and the resources to both compete for business and manage your contract after award.

 Some important questions to consider before preparing a solicitation response include:

 - Do the products and/or services we offer fit under a VA Schedule solicitation?
 The VA Schedules Program page provides a complete list of the VA Schedule programs and the corresponding Special Item Numbers (SINs).

 - Can we compete with current Schedule contractors?
 It is recommended that you conduct market research to identify and assess your competition prior to submitting a proposal.
 Review current contractor pricing, terms, and conditions available on Contract Catalog Search Tool, GSA eLibrary or GSA Advantage!.

-By searching FedBizOpps, Federal Procurement Data System, and Schedules Sales Query in addition to the pricing tools your firm is able to answer:
+By searching Beta.SAM, the Federal Procurement Data System, and the VA Schedules Sales Query your firm is able to answer:

 - Does the VA buy my products/services?